It's the fastest three hours in media, hosted by me, the inimitable, often imitated, never duplicated L. Rushbo behind the golden EIB microphone.

 Profit equals theft to too many people.

-And the people that believe that or who are made to believe it have also been made to believe that the objective throughout society is that everybody has the same thing.
+And the people that believe that or who are made to believe it have also been made to believe that the objective throughout society is that everybody has the same thing, that everybody has the same income, and nobody has anything more than anybody else.

-And it's pure ignorance.
+And it's Pure ignorance.

-But the thing that undergirds that makes these people believe in it is this whole notion of fairness.
+But the thing that undergirds that and makes these people believe in it is this whole notion of fairness.

 And that really is where they focus on profit being unfair.

-It's not fair, and who wants unfairness in a society?
+And who wants unfairness in a society?

 That's how they play it.

-Talent on loan from God, Rush Limbaugh starting a million conversations.
+Talent on loan from God, Rush Limbaugh, starting a million conversations.

-All right, the Walter Williams email proclaiming Barack Obama's re-election as essentially a done deal.
+All right, the Walter Williams email proclaiming Barack Obama's re-election as essentially a done deal, impossible to stop, was a New Year's Day hoax.

 Some are claiming that it was orchestrated by moveon.org.